-The non-trade amounts due to subsidiaries, joint ventures and associates, related companies and NCI are unsecured, interest-free and are repayable on demand.
+The non-trade amounts due to immediate holding company, subsidiaries, joint ventures and associates, related companies and NCI relate mainly to payment made on behalf, are unsecured, interest-free and are repayable on demand.

-At the reporting date, the loans from joint venture, NCI and third party are unsecured and are repayable on demand.
-The interest-bearing loans from joint venture, NCI and third party bear fixed interests ranging from 3.00% to 6.08% (2019: 3.92% to 8.00%) per annum.
+At the reporting date, the loans from joint venture, NCI and third party are unsecured, bear fixed interests ranging from 4.00% to 6.08% (2020: 3.00% to 6.08%) per annum and are repayable on demand.